IMperiumX/CineRank/README.md

 - User authentication and authorization
 - Movie data fetched from TMDb API
 - Basic CRUD operations for movies: + Create: Add a new movie to a user's list + Read: Retrieve a user's movie list + Update: Edit a movie's ranking in a user's list + Delete: Remove a movie from a user's list
-- Movie ranking and sorting functionality
+- Movie ranking and sorting system

 ## **Setup**